MIB Browser Version 7.5 User Guide

 Download and Run MIB Browser

 1. Download MIB browser installer or zip file.
 On Windows, run setup.exe to install MIB browser.
-On Mac OS X, Linux and other UNIX platforms, unzip it to the desired directory.
+On macOS, Linux and other UNIX platforms, unzip it to the desired directory.

 2. Run MIB Browser:

-On Linux/UNIX/MAC OS X, if you login as a non-root user and need to run trap receiver at UDP port 162, start MIB browser using the following command:
+On Linux/UNIX, if you login as a non-root user and need to run trap receiver at port 162 (or any port under 1024), start MIB browser using the following command:

 sudo browser.sh